-Clinician-led commissioning forms one of the most radical elements of the Government’s NHS reforms.
+Clinician-led commissioning represents one of the more radical elements of the Government’s NHS reforms enacted in the 2012 Health and Social Care Act.
 We have an established expertise in the area of commissioning and have an ongoing programme of work in this field, drawing on national and international evidence and best practice.
-We aim to support policy-makers and practitioners as groups of clinicians get set to take control of around £60bn of the NHS budget.
+We aim to support policy-makers and practitioners as groups of clinicians get set to take control of around £60 billion of the NHS budget.

-We are carrying out policy analysis to inform the development of NHS England (formerly, the NHS Commissioning Board), drawing on research and practice in a selection of nations within the Organisation for Economic Co-operation and Development (OECD), and publishing analysis of the criteria needed for the board to work most effectively.
-A report will be published in autumn 2012.
+We are carrying out policy analysis to inform the development of NHS England, drawing on research and practice in a selection of nations within the Organisation for Economic Co-operation and Development (OECD), and publishing analysis of the criteria needed for the board to work most effectively.
+A report will be published in 2014.